All of the Different Styles of Emerald Earrings, Explained

 Emerald Stud Earrings

-Emerald stud earrings are made by attaching the gemstone to a short post without any visible attachments to the ear, giving the illusion that they’re “floating.”
+Emerald studs are made by attaching the gemstone to a short post without any visible attachments to the ear, giving the illusion that they’re “floating.”
 They’re often small and discrete, making them a good choice for someone who likes simple jewelry or just wants to give off a subtle look.

 Emerald stud earrings might seem plain, but there are many, many styles to choose from, ranging from stud earrings in a bezel setting to cushion-cut and multi-stone earrings.
 There are even styles shaped like triangles made with emerald pave stones.